MattGreve/Bar-Graph-Generator/README.md

 # Bar-Graph-Generator
-Takes user input data and turns it into a bar graph with an optional average line and shaders that will change based on that average line.

 ## What It Does

-Sorts user input data and turns it into a 3D bar graph.
+Takes user input data and turns it into a bar graph with an optional target line and shaders that will change based on the input values.

 ## How to use